 NAWI aims to advance desalination and treatment of nontraditional source waters for beneficial use in public water supplies by identifying research and development (R&D) opportunities that help overcome existing treatment challenges.
-As such, NAWI’s foundational roadmap and baseline publications play an important role in guiding NAWI’s R&D investments and disseminating information necessary to guiding desalination innovations.
-Read more on Google Scholar.
+As such, NAWI’s foundational roadmap and baseline reports play an important role in guiding NAWI’s R&D investments and disseminating information necessary to guiding desalination innovations.

 NAWI Master Roadmap